team-friendo/signalboost/README.md

 ## Getting started

-To host your own instance of Signalboost you need:
+To host your own production instance of Signalboost you need:

 * A server running Debian or Ubuntu GNU/Linux distributions with a static IP address as your production server.
 * A local development setup able to run Ansible to deploy the code to your Signalboost production server.